B2B vs. B2C Legal Translations

 Asdiscussed in our legal translation tips, companies must consider the different local legal frameworks that apply to their transactions.
 Depending on where your clients are located, legal texts such as terms and conditions might be subject to local laws, and often laws for B2C are much stricter than for B2B.

-However, many companies are not aware of this, have their terms and conditions translated and then learn that they don’t comply with consumer protection laws in the legislations of the target language, which means that their translations cannot be used at all.
+However, many companies overlook this issue.
+They translate their terms and conditions, only to discover later that the content violates consumer protection laws in the target language’s jurisdiction.
+As a result, the translations become unusable.
 You will be able to avoid such undesirable situations if you start by finding out which legal framework will be applicable.
 Once you are clear about this question, you can move on to drafting and – finally – to translating your terms and conditions.

 As you see, there are certain differences between B2B and B2C legal translations and companies that understand these differences have significant advantages.
 If you want to know how to proceed with your legal translation needs or want to find out how to make the most of legal translations, a quality language service provider will be able to advise you.